-Credit Risk will be minimized by (1) diversifying assets by issuer; (2) ensuring that the required minimum credit quality ratings exist prior to the purchase of commercial paper and bankers acceptances; and, maintaining adequate collateralization of CD's, pursuant to the method as determined by the Fiscal Officer.
+Credit Risk will be minimized by (1) diversifying assets by issuer; (2) ensuring that the required minimum credit quality ratings exist prior to the purchase of commercial paper and bankers acceptances; maintaining adequate collateralization where required; and utilizing the FDIC insured amounts for CDs, pursuant to the method as determined by the Fiscal Officer.

 Market Risk Fluctuations will be managed by (1) maintaining adequate liquidity so that current obligations can be met without a sale of securities; (2) diversification of maturities; and, (3) diversification of assets.

 Liquidity will be maintained in the library's investment portfolio to enable the Library to meet all operating requirements which might be reasonably anticipated.
 The portfolio may be structured so that securities mature concurrent with cash needs.
 A portion of the portfolio may also be placed in money market mutual funds or local government investment pools, which offer same-day liquidity for short-term funds.

 Return on Investments (Yield) will be managed to consistently maintain a market rate of return equivalent to the average yield of the three month U.S. Treasury Bill.
 This target should be maintained throughout budgetary and economic cycles.
 Whenever possible, and consistent with risk limitations and prudent investment management, the Library will seek to augment returns above the target rate of return through the implementation of active portfolio management strategies.
 The library's investments should generate the highest available return without sacrificing the first two objectives outlined above.